largeapp/Brain-Image-Analysis/README.md

 #### Non-deep-learning for region
 1. **Resting-State Functional Connectivity in Autism Spectrum Disorders: A Review**
    - *Jocelyn V. Hull, et al.*  2017.

+1. **A Novel Approach to Identifying a Neuroimaging Biomarker for Patients With Serious Mental Illness**
+   - *Alok Madan, et al.*

 1. ****
    - **